davidalexisnyt/micropython-workshop/docs/section_2.md

 27.7 44.1
 ```

 So, what's going on here?
 DHT sensors can only measure temperature and humidity once every 2 seconds.
 But you may end up getting the temperature and/or humidity reading multiple times in a second (e.g. if your code keeps calling `sensor.temperature()` on different lines).
 To accommodate this, the sensor breaks up the functionality.
-The `measure()` method actually does the internal work of reading the internal sensors, and keeps that state internally.
+The `measure()` method does the actual work of reading the sensors, and sets that state internally.
 Then the `temperature()` and `humidity()` methods (which are actually more like properties) can be called as many times are you need to get the readings.

 The 27.7 in the output is the temperature in Celsius (because only barbarians still use Fahrenheit), and the 44.1 is the humidity percentage.
 It's a bit toasty in here, I guess.
 Since I'm a barbarian, let's see how much that is in barbarian units: